 Though crime is quite low in Iran, like anywhere in the world it doesn’t NOT exist.
 It’s important to remember that you’re not going to be walking around like some sort of untouchable just because you’re a tourist.

 In fact, in crowded places like bazaars, you’re going to be MORE of a target.
 Foreigners are rich and have expensive things to sell.
-So keep your valuables at home and use one very important piece of kit instead… a money belt.
+So keep your valuables at home and use one very important piece of kit instead… a travel money belt.

 That’s right, people.
 And when it comes to a money belt, you can splash out a load of cash to buy one that looks like a holster for a gun more than something that’s actually practical and easy to wear.
 That’s why we recommend the Active Roots Security Belt.